jjsiv/jjsiv/README.md

 ### Hi there 👋
-My name is Jędrzej (pronounced Yen-jay, or just call me Jed) I currently work in a Platform Engineering team at a large European bank, mostly with Kubernetes and other cloud-native tooling.
+My name is Jędrzej (pronounced Yen-jay, or just call me Jed) I currently work in a Platform Engineering team at a large European bank, mostly with Kubernetes and other cloud-native tooling.<br>
 I'm also a big fan of FOSS and ocassionally contribute to projects I find interesting and/or use at work.

 #### Contact